pyccel/pyccel/README.rst

 Requirements
 ============

-First of all, Pyccel requires a working Fortran/C compiler\n for Fortran it supports
+First of all, Pyccel requires a working Fortran/C compiler
+for Fortran it supports

 -   GFortran <https://gcc.gnu.org/fortran/>